gard-projects/machine-learning/ShallowLearning/NaiveBayes/README.md

 Lastly, the use cases for these two approaches are slightly different. **Gaussian Naive Bayes** is typically used for regression or classification problems with continuous features, while **Multinomial Naive Bayes** is used in text classification and document categorization.

 ## CountVectorizer() and TfidVectorizer()
 **CountVectorizer** is an algorithm that converts a collection of text documents into a matrix of token counts.
-The result is a sparse matrix, where each row represents a document &mdash in our case an email &mdash and each column represents a single word in the corpus (or dataset).
+The result is a sparse matrix, where each row represents a document &mdash; in our case an email &mdash; and each column represents a single word in the corpus (or dataset).
 Each cell within a column contains the count of that word in the email.
 Here is how it works.
 1. Perform **tokenization**, split text into words or tokens
 2. Create a vocabulary of unique words across all documents
 3. Transform each document into a vector where each element represents the count of a specific word from the vocabulary